 So we did what any surgeon would do.
 We gave her blood to restore her oxygen carrying capacity and the oxygen monitors showed her oxygenation had totally returned to normal.
 We were all happy until I noticed her pupils were fixed and dilated when I was putting on her dressings.
 She also had blue fingers.
 And then all of a sudden she got a fatal heart rhythm, and she died right there in my arms.
 I was devastated.
 I will never forget talking to her family later that day.

 What I found out 2 weeks later about why this happened was more shocking.
 She died because of the combination of her cooled blood with her cooled heart allowed for a biologic change in how oxygen was released in her capillaries.
 In cold environments, oxygen is not released in the same fashion as it is normally in a warmed surgical environment.
 In capillary beds that feed cells for respiration, the oxygen is tightly bound and it is returned to the heart still oxygenated.
+This is why cold can make life survive in hypoxic environments for long periods of time.
 This highly oxygenated blood was sensed as normal by our oxygen monitors giving us the false belief that everything was fine.
 Her blood was fully oxygenated but the cold provided us with a major issue we were unaware of.
 If a anesthetized patients core temp is too cold red blood cells do not release the oxygen at the right time or in the right place in a capillary bed to allow for respiration.
 It does not matter if your blood is well oxygenated at all.
 She basically suffocated because the cold starved her tissues of oxygen.
 The cold cause increases the binding affinity of oxygen.
-It also causes protein transformations of the Hemoglobin molecule.
-In fact, cold environments can have some rather shocking effects on human biochemistry, I learned after this case.
+It also causes protein transformations of the Hemoglobin molecule due to alterations in the cell’s ability to sense magnetic fields.
+In fact, cold environments can have some rather shocking effects on human biochemistry due to magnetic effects, I learned after this case.
 One factor can change everything you think is true.
 I never forgot this lesson.
 If we had used slightly warmer blood, as we warmed up her core temperature she likely would have never died after this epic operative feat.
 We did all the crazy hard surgical things correctly but the physical and chemical effects of cold on the oxygen disassociation curve took our surgical victory to utter defeat in the matter of 5 minutes.

 The biochemistry of cold: Be prepared… It’s going to hurt your head